wesselb/varz/README.md

 ```

 The names for `x` and `y` are necessary, because otherwise new variables will
- be created and initialised every time `objective` is ran.
+ be created and initialised every time `objective` is run.
 Varz offers two ways to not having to specify a name for every variable:
 sequential and parametrised specification.